 \section{Background}

-Graph representation learning is a fast growing area of research that can be applied to various applications such as telecommunication and molecular networks.
-Recently, GNNs have achieved state-of-the-art performance in cyberattack detection, such as network intrusion detection \cite{lo2021graphsage,chang2021graph}.
+Graph representation learning is a fast-growing area of research that can be applied to various applications, including telecommunication and molecular networks.
+Recently, GNNs have achieved state-of-the-art performance in cyberattack detection, such as network intrusion detection \cite{lo2021graphsage}.